R2U2/r2u2/compiler/docs/user/options.md

 - `--eqsat-temporal, --no-eqsat-temporal` - enable temporal rewrite rule for equality saturation
 - `--eqsat-max-time EQSAT_MAX_TIME` - set the maximum time to allow for egglog in seconds (default: 5)
 - `--eqsat-max-memory EQSAT_MAX_MEMORY` - set the maximum memory to allow for egglog in MB, use 0 for no maximum (default: 0)
+- `--num-gurobi-threads NUM_GUROBI_THREADS` - set number of Gurobi threads for EQSat ILP extraction, use 0 for Gurobi default (default: 0)
 - `--egglog-path EGGLOG_PATH` - path to egglog executable, if not set will search PATH
 - `--check-sat, --no-check-sat` - enable satisfiability checking of future-time formulas
 - `--smt-encoding {uflia,qf_uflia,qf_bv}` - specify the SMT encoding to use for satisfiability checking (default: uflia)